Boeing says flaw could affect 55 Dreamliners

 "If there really is a softening in the economy, you could see some deferrals, you could see some people cancelling and you could see fewer orders," he said.

-(Additional reporting by Tim Hepher and Kyle Peterson; Editing by Anshuman Daga, Lisa Von Ahn and John Wallace)
+(Additional reporting by Tim Hepher and Kyle Peterson; Editing by Gerald E. McCormick and John Wallace)